 Ranitidine is classified as an antacid and is the main ingredient in many heartburn medications, including Zantac.
 Inside these ranitidine products, the FDA has determined through lab tests that they contain low levels of an impurity called N-nitrosodimethylamine, or NDMA.

-Should patients stop taking the medication?
+Should patients stop taking Zantac?

-Currently, health regulators are telling consumers to not discontinue taking their heartburn medications.
-CVS is allowing customers to return their products for a refund if they wish to do so.
-However, the FDA said that patients who are taking prescription-strength heartburn products containing ranitidine should contact their healthcare provider to discuss alternative treatments.
+The FDA said that patients who are taking prescription-strength heartburn products containing ranitidine should contact their healthcare provider to discuss alternative treatments.

 The future of these products will depend on what kind of further research is released by the FDA.
 In a study published by the medical journal BMJ last year, researchers found no “markedly increased short term overall risk of cancer” among users of valsartan drugs that were made with NDMA.
 The study did mention, however, that there is a need for more research on the long-term risk of cancer.

 It’s expected that more companies and countries will ban the sale of Zantac and its generic counterparts until the safety of these drugs has been fully established.
 As of right now, the United States, Canada, France, and Bangladesh have all issued a temporary removal of ranitidine products from store shelves.